-Bathing is a habit that for ages performed for personal hygiene, sacred rituals, or remedial purposes.
-Findings from health studies have suggested that immersing or soaking your body associated with better health and sleep quality.
+Bathing is a habit that for ages has been performed for personal hygiene, sacred rituals, or remedial purposes.
+Findings from health studies have suggested that immersing or soaking your body is associated with better health and sleep quality.
 There are several bath tubs available in the market, alcove bathtubs are one such that is in trend.
 What is an Alcove Bathtub?
 Let’s understand more about bath tubs.

 Modern bathing is more than personal hygiene, as bathing in a tub of hot, cold, or ice has its healing effects.
 Bath furnishings have also evolved, keeping in mind the physical and psychological customization, depending on a person’s environment, behavior, and physiology.